-However, if you want to go to Zemun district, then you take Bus no. 15 or 704 from Zeleni Venac.
+However, if you want to go to Zemun district, then you take Buses no. 84, 706 or 707 from Zeleni Venac.

-If you are going to Belgrade Fair, then you take Tram no. 12, from Resavska st. (close to Tašmajdan Park / St. Mark's Church), or Bus no. 23 from the station across the Main Post Office, by the National Assembly of Serbia.
+If you are going to Belgrade Fair, then you take Tram no. 12, from Resavska st. (close to Tašmajdan Park / St. Mark's Church - this line is now closed due to works at Savski Square, but it will soon be resumed), or Bus no. 23 from the station across the Main Post Office, by the National Assembly of Serbia.
 If you continue further with Bus 23, after Belgrade Fair, you will get to Ada Lake, Belgrade's so called "riviera" or "sea side", and the newly constructed Ada Shopping Mall.

 "Ada Ciganlija" docks